Medical Assisting Programs

 Prepare to begin your career in the medical field with a medical assistant diploma or associates degree.

-Enrolling in the School of Health Sciences and earning your diploma or associates degree in medical assisting are the first big steps you should take before you can register for the credentialing exams accredited by the NCCA and become a credentialed medical assistant.
+Enrolling in the Health Sciences program and earning your diploma or associates degree in medical assisting are the first big steps you should take before you can register for the credentialing exams accredited by the NCCA and become a credentialed medical assistant.

 About Medical Assisting

 Medical assisting is one of the newest and fastest growing healthcare occupations.
 According to the Bureau of Labor Statistics, the career has an annual growth rate of more than 29 percent.
 Medical assistants work in both the front and the back of the office, and typical duties include assisting physicians in minor surgeries, performing laboratory tests, assessing vital signs, administering medication, operating an electrocardiogram (ECG) machine and performing other therapeutic methods prescribed by physicians.

 At Harrison College, you will not only have in-class learning opportunities, but will also be able to enhance your skills in a physician’s office or ambulatory care facility during an externship, known in the industry as a “clinical practicum”.
-Harrison’s medical assisting programs have been accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) since 1996, and we are one of two distance learning CAAHEP-accredited medical assisting programs in the nation.
+Harrison’s medical assisting programs have been accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES).
 CAAHEP is the largest programmatic accreditor in the health sciences field.
 In collaboration with its Committees on Accreditation, CAAHEP reviews and accredits more than 2,000 educational programs in 30 health sciences professions.
 (Some accreditations are limited to specific campuses.
 Find more information about our accreditations and memberships.)

 Our Medical Assisting Programs